KaraboM20/foodify-app-project-by-MmakoKay/README.md

   - **Lunch**: Midday meals like "Chicken Burger" or "Pepperoni Pizza".
   - **Dinner**: Hearty dishes such as "BBQ Burger" or "Meat Lovers Pizza".
   - **Dessert**: Sweet treats like "Dessert Pizza" or "Chocolate Toast".
-- **Filter by Category**: Select a category to view only those recipes.

 ## Tech Stack
 - **Frontend**: React (Create React App) for a dynamic, responsive UI.